Simple Graphics [1/15]

 Just above the sleepMs statement, insert: line(i, 100, i, 700);

-This program draws a bunch of lines.
 The top line ends move rightward, while the bottom line ends move leftward.

 Exercise: